-As many people have asked me about the load balanced cluster; I have found that one of the most common issues is handling the correct way the incoming calls.
+As many people have asked me about the load-balanced cluster; I have found that one of the most common issues is handling the correct way in the incoming calls.
 The issue comes with some carriers as some won't allow hostnames and others allow a basic round-robin balancing which may present connectivity and delaying issues if the node in the balancing cluster is down.

-I have come with a solution.
-It is basically adding an (at least 2-nodes) high availability cluster that acts as an SBC.
-You can think on this cluster as an extension of the load balanced cluster.
+I have come up with a solution.
+It is adding an (at least 2-nodes) high availability cluster that acts as an SBC.
+You can think of this cluster as an extension of the load-balanced cluster.
 I will explain how it works.

 Why not Kamailio?

 The first answer is because of personal preference.
-However, I have found that FreeSWITCH with the LUA script is very powerful.
-Coding with LUA you can do complex decisions, consult multiple and complex database queries, use Memcached and many other things.
-I do not doubt you can do it with Kamailio, but the LUA way (using FusionPBX libraries) is way too easy to do.
+However, I have found that FreeSWITCH with the LUA script is mighty.
+Coding with LUA you can make complex decisions, consult multiple and complex database queries, use Memcached and many other things.
+I do not doubt you can do it with Kamailio, but the LUA way (using FusionPBX libraries) is too easy.

 A Cluster Overview